 In linguistics, the filler is used to seal the gap between a pause within one spoken idea or phrase, and in the English language, they are the words such as ah, uh, and um.
 The same can occur in butoh with movement, especially butoh improvisation, yet we do not want to lose authenticity by filling in gaps (fluff) with something that merely looks butoh.
 At the same time, we may be subtle about the filler, mumble, or chaos.
 The following can be thought of as potential or ready states that may serve well for jumping into the next qualia.

 1. The entire body is kept moving in random directions as if every cell were dancing.
 One can even work in Butoh Slipping or Clustering (see further into this section).
+This can also be thought of as swaying which is a very important form of nurture, excellent for butoh warmup.

 2. The statue or freeze, but full of potential energy can be embodied.